 In situations where the brakes are considered “faulty” or “defective,” the brake manufacturer may be the real cause of a trucking accident.
 There are certain federal guidelines that brake manufacturers must meet, and a failure to meet these requirements can ultimately result in legal liability.

-In brake manufacturer cases, the victim often must show that the brakes were designed poorly or in an unsafe manner, or that this particular set of brakes was somehow defective or was not manufactured correctly.
+In brake manufacturer cases, the claim holder often must show that the brakes were designed poorly or in an unsafe manner, or that this particular set of brakes was somehow defective or was not manufactured correctly.

 Trucking Company and Driver Fault